1989 murders of Jesuits in El Salvador: Events

-Members of the Atlácatl Battalion, an elite unit of the Salvadoran Army implicated in some of the most infamous incidents of the Salvadoran Civil War, were a rapid-response, counter-insurgency battalion created in 1980 at the U.S. Army's School of the Americas, which was then located in Panama.
+Members of the Atlácatl Battalion, an elite unit of the Salvadoran Army implicated in some of the most infamous incidents of the Salvadoran Civil War, were a rapid-response, counterinsurgency battalion created in 1980 at the U.S. Army's School of the Americas, which was then located in Panama.
 On the evening of 15 November, Atlácatl Colonel Guillermo Alfredo Benavides Moreno met with officers under his command at the Military College.
 He informed them that the General Staff considered the recent rebel offensive "critical", to be met with full force, and that all "known subversive elements" were to be eliminated.
 He had been ordered to eliminate Ellacuría, leaving no witnesses.
 The officers decided to disguise the operation as a rebel attack, using an AK-47 rifle that had been captured from the FMLN.

 The soldiers first tried to force their way into the Jesuits' residence, until the priests opened the doors to them.
 After ordering the priests to lie face-down in the back garden, the soldiers searched the residence.
 Lieutenant Guerra then gave the order to kill the priests.
 Fathers Ellacuría, Ignacio Martín-Baró, and Segundo Montes were shot and killed by Private Grimaldi.
 Fathers Amando López and Moreno were killed by Deputy Sergeant Antonio Ramiro Avalos Vargas.
 The soldiers later discovered Father Joaquín López y López in the residence and killed him as well.
 Deputy Sergeant Tomás Zarpate Castillo shot housekeeper Julia Elba Ramos and her 16-year-old daughter, Celina Mariceth Ramos; both women were shot again by Private José Alberto Sierra Ascencio, confirming their deaths.

 The soldiers removed a small suitcase containing photographs, documents, and $5,000.
 They then directed machine gun fire at the façade of the residence, as well as rockets and grenades.
-They left a false flag cardboard-sign that read "FMLN executed those who informed on it.
+They left a false flag cardboard sign that read "FMLN executed those who informed on it.
 Victory or death, FMLN".

 Victims

+Those murdered in the attack were: